aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_syntax_markdown.md.txt

     a = {1, 2 *  3}
 Note: these are just some of the possible choices and that some of them might raise other types of exceptions.
+Perhaps you forgot that you cannot have spaces in variable names and wrote `'2 3'` instead of `'2_3'`.

 ---